Higher Ed Glossary

 Consultative Decision-Making Model in which faculty's opinion and advice are sought, but authority remains with senior administration and board of trustees.
 Model revolves around information sharing and discussion, rather than joint decision-making.
 This is one of three identified models of decision-making used in shared governance in higher education.
 AACRAO 2024

-Course Details reside at the academic-catalog level and include various types of information, such as title, level, description, course-learning outcomes/performance objectives, pre- and co-requisites, type, etc. AACRAO 2024
+Course, Detail Resides at the academic-catalog level and includes various types of information, such as title, level, description, course-learning outcomes/performance objectives, pre- and corequisites, type, etc. AACRAO 2024

 Course-Learning Outcomes (CLOs) Course-specific, measurable statements that define what learners are expected to know, or be able to demonstrate, upon successful completion of a particular course.
 AACRAO 2024